-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing clinical trials of MCLA-128 and MCLA-117, initiate our Phase 1 clinical trial of MCLA-158 and continue to research, develop and conduct pre-clinical studies of MCLA-145 and our other bispecific antibody candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing clinical trials of MCLA-128, MCLA-117, and MCLA-158 and continue to research, develop and conduct pre-clinical studies of MCLA-145 and our other antibody candidates.
 In addition, if we obtain regulatory approval for any of our bispecific antibody candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-Based on our current operating plan, we expect our existing cash balances, including proceeds we received from our private placement offering that closed in February 2018, to last through the end of 2020.
+Based on our current operating plan, we expect that our existing cash, cash equivalents and investments as of June 30, 2018 and the proceeds received from the \$15.0 million investment by Regeneron Pharmaceuticals in December 2018 will be sufficient to fund our operations into the second quarter of 2021.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the cost, progress and results of our ongoing clinical trials of MCLA-128 and the Phase 1 clinical trial of MCLA-117 and initiation of our Phase 1 clinical trial for MCLA-158; - the success of our collaboration with Incyte to develop bispecific antibodies candidates, including research and development and clinical trials for MCLA-145; - the cost of manufacturing clinical supplies of our bispecific antibody candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other antibody candidates; - · the costs, timing and outcome of regulatory review of any of our antibody candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our antibody candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights;

-- the costs and timing of securing, maintaining and/or obtaining freedom to operate for our technologies and products; - the revenue, if any, received from commercial sales of our bispecific antibody candidates for which we receive marketing approval; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including our collaboration with Incyte and any other licensing or collaboration arrangements for any of our bispecific antibody candidates.
+- the cost, progress and results of our ongoing clinical trials of MCLA-128 and the Phase 1 clinical trials of MCLA-117 and MCLA-158; - the success of our collaboration with Incyte to develop bispecific antibodies candidates, including research and development and clinical trials for MCLA-145; - the cost of manufacturing clinical supplies of our bispecific antibody candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other antibody candidates; - the costs, timing and outcome of regulatory review of any of our antibody candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our antibody candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - the costs and timing of securing, maintaining and/or obtaining freedom to operate for our technologies and products; - the revenue, if any, received from commercial sales of our bispecific antibody candidates for which we receive marketing approval; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including our collaboration with Incyte and any other licensing or collaboration arrangements for any of our bispecific antibody candidates.